Hyukjoo-Lee/Hyukjoo-Lee.github.io_previous/_posts/2022-01-25-JavaScript_DOM Manipulation.markdown

 ### What is DOM manipulation

-- Browser API to interact with the browser usgin code
+- Browser API to interact with the browser using code

 <em>It prodive you to do:</em>